It was the silliest and simplest of quotes that was my ah-ha moment earlier this year.

 “I’m the girl who listens to gangster rap … on her way to the farmer’s market after yoga”

 It spoke to me.
 Not only because it’s 100% true for me but because it’s showing that we can be both things, or all things, at the same time.
-Just because I eat organic food and read self-help books doesn’t mean I don’t equally enjoy drinking (non-organic) wine and watching trashy reality TV.
+We don’t have to be just one “type” of person.

 This is obvious (and automatic) to some, but not to me.
 It’s becoming much clearer but shit, it’s taken a long time to get here.

 I think this stems way back, as most things do, to my younger years.
 It’s almost as if my whole life has been about trying to fit in.
 All throughout my school years, I had on and off trouble with friends.
 At times I was not invited to certain events, I was teased, “friends” even made games of deliberately leaving me out.
 I was made fun of, so I clung to close friends, most of who ended up leaving me behind as well.